History of the Royal Navy (before 1707): Charles I (1625–1649)

 In the 1620s, Scotland found herself fighting a naval war as England's ally, first against Spain and then also against France, while simultaneously embroiled in undeclared North Sea commitments in the Danish intervention in the Thirty Years' War.
 In 1626 a squadron of three ships was bought and equipped, at a cost of least £5,200 sterling, to guard against privateers operating out of Spanish-controlled Dunkirk and other ships were armed in preparation for potential action.
 The acting High Admiral John Gordon of Lochinvar organised as many as three marque fleets of privateers.
 It was probably one of Lochinvar's marque fleets that was sent to support the English Royal Navy in defending Irish waters in 1626.
 The manufacture and design of naval guns was improved by John Browne in 1625.
 In 1627, the Royal Scots Navy and accompanying contingents of burgh privateers participated in the major expedition to Biscay.
 The Scots also returned to the West Indies, with Lochinvar taking French prizes and founding the colony of Charles Island on Floreana in the Galapagos Islands off Ecuador.
 In 1629, two squadrons of privateers led by Lochinvar and William Lord Alexander, sailed for Canada, taking part in the campaign that resulted in the capture of Quebec from the French, which was handed back after the subsequent peace.

-Charles I levied "ship money" from 1634 and this unpopular tax was one of the main causes of the first English Civil War from 1642–45.
+Charles I levied "ship money" from 1634 and this unpopular tax was one of the main causes of the first English Civil War from 1642 to 1645.
 At the beginning of the war the navy, then consisting of 35 vessels, sided with Parliament.
 During the war the royalist side used a number of small ships to blockade ports and for supplying their own armies.
 These were afterwards combined into a single force.
 Charles had surrendered to the Scots and conspired with them to invade England during the second English Civil War of 1648–51.
 In 1648 part of the Parliamentary fleet mutinied and joined the Royalist side.
 However, the Royalist fleet was driven to Spain and destroyed during the Commonwealth period by Robert Blake.